 - Siam Commercial Bank (SCB): Founded in 1904, Siam Commercial Bank is one of the oldest and largest commercial banks in Thailand.
 With over a century of banking experience, they offer diverse corporate and individual banking services to their customers.

 - Krung Thai Bank (KTB): Majorly owned by the Thai government, KTB is an established bank in Thailand.
-It offers tailored services for foreigners and has a strong presence in rural areas, making it a convenient option for ex-pats staying outside the city.
+It offers tailored services for foreigners and has a strong presence in rural areas, making it a convenient option for expats staying outside the city.

 With the following established, let’s take a comprehensive look at the bank’s key features and coverage.
 This will help you make a more informed decision and choose a bank that fits your needs.

-Bank | Customer Base | Key Features | Account Types | Requirements |
+| Bank | Customer Base | Key Features | Account Types | Requirements* |

-Bangkok Bank (BBL) | 17 million + (9,000+ ATM & 1,200+ bank branches) | • Foreigner-friendly • Wide international coverage • Online banking available | • Savings • Current • Fixed • Foreign Currency Deposit | • Passport • Proof of Address • Non-Tourist Visa |
+| Bangkok Bank (BBL) | 17 Million+ (7,600+ ATMs & 1,000+ branches) | • Global Network: Only Thai bank with major branches in London & NYC. • Investment Focus: Access to “Bualuang iBanking” for international trade. • Expat Specialisation: High success rate for non-work permit holders. | • Savings • Current • Fixed • Foreign Currency (FCD) | • Passport (6 months validity) • Proof of Address • Non-Tourist Visa |

-Siam Commercial Bank (SCB) | 17 million + (10,000+ ATM & 640+ bank branches) | • Mobile app for seamless transactions • Competitive fees | • Savings • Current • Fixed • Foreign Currency Deposit | • Passport • Work Permit (where necessary) |
+| Siam Commercial Bank (SCB) | 17 Million + (10,000+ ATMs & 640+ branches) | • AI Advisory: “SCB WEALTH” provides AI-powered investment advice via the app. • Elite Services: Offers premium “SCB First” lounges for high-balance expats. • Virtual Ready: Launching virtual banking in partnership with KakaoBank. | • Savings • Current • Fixed • Foreign Currency (FCD) | • Passport • Work Permit (where necessary) |

-Krung Thai Bank (KTB) | 40 million + (7,200+ ATM & 920+ bank branches) | • Strong government ties • Excellent options for business banking • Comprehensive banking solutions • Facilitates international transactions | • Savings • Current • Time Deposit • Payroll • Foreign Currency Deposit | • Passport • Non-Immigration Visa • Proof of Residence (house registration or TM30) • Thai Driving License or Government ID (where necessary) |
+| Krung Thai Bank (KTB) | 40 million + (7,200+ ATM & 900+ bank branches) | • Gov-Linked: Integrated with “Paotang” for government bonds and taxes. • Rural Access: The largest physical presence in smaller provinces. • Stability: Backed by the Ministry of Finance for maximum security. | • Savings • Current • Time Deposit • Payroll • Foreign Currency Deposit | • Passport • Non-Immigration Visa • Proof of Residence (TM30) |

 2. Gather Required Documents